 In 2009, FAO Schwarz was acquired by Toys''R''Us, Inc. the world’s leading dedicated toy and baby products retailer.
 Together, Toys''R''Us and FAO Schwarz have been delighting kids for over 200 years and the combination of these two marquee brands represents an unparalleled expertise in toy retailing.

 Since 1862, FAO Schwarz has been synonymous with quality and innovation, offering an unparalleled selection of extraordinary toys that have enchanted generations of children.
-In 2012, FAO Schwarz is celebrating its 150th anniversary as one of the most cherished brands in the world with in-store events, commemorative product offerings and an enhanced website that together will showcase the storied history of this beloved brand.
+In 2012, FAO Schwarz celebrated its 150th anniversary as one of the most cherished brands in the world with in-store events, commemorative product offerings and an enhanced website that together will showcase the storied history of this beloved brand.

 FAO Schwarz Timeline